python-attrs/attrs/docs/init.md

 In this case a valid attribute name `_1` got transformed into an invalid argument name `1`.

+Whether this feature is useful to you is a matter of taste.
 If your taste differs, you can use the *alias* argument to {func}`attrs.field` to explicitly set the argument name.
 This can be used to override private attribute handling, or make other arbitrary changes to `__init__` argument names.